How to Adjust Binoculars with Double Vision: A Step-by-Step Guide 2023

 Once you have collected all the required equipment, it is time to move toward the second step, which is to locate the adjustment screws.

-2. Locating the Adjustment Screws of Your Binoculars
+2. Locating The Adjustment Screws Of Your Binoculars

 So what you must do is start the whole process by looking for the adjustment screws first.
 You can take help from the manufacturer’s provided user manual to locate their position.
 Suppose you do not find such information in the manual or have misplaced the manual.
 In that case, you can look up on the internet or the manufacturer’s official site for the diagram showing where those adjustment screws are really present.